tobermory/RTX-make-gcc/README.md

 ## Other Devices

-The build here used the 'Device' files `system_ARMCM3.c and `startup_ARMCM3.c`, together with the linker script `gcc_arm.ld`.
+The build here used the 'Device' files `system_ARMCM3.c` and `startup_ARMCM3.c`, together with the linker script `gcc_arm.ld`.
 We also defined the Device Header to be `ARMCM3.h`.

 These files describe the most basic of Cortex-M3 cpus, just the core processor.
 There are of course no peripherals, since these vary by vendor.
 For real applications, you substitute in your vendor's device files.
-I build for SiliconLabs EFM32GG, so replace occurrences in ./Makefile of
+I build for SiliconLabs EFM32GG, so would replace occurrences in ./Makefile and *.mk of

 ```
 ARMCM3.h